Towards Optimal Tradeoff Between Data Freshness and Update Cost in Information-update Systems: MDP Formulation and Threshold structure

 \section{MDP Formulation and Threshold structure}

 Under a capped reactive policy, the server makes update decisions upon receiving requests and pays a cost (an update cost or a staleness cost) based on the decision.
 Naturally, this sequential decision process can be modeled as an MDP.
-In this section, we assume that the request arrival process is Bernoulli with rate $\lambda \in (0,1)$, denoted by Bernoulli($\lambda$), i.e., the probability that a request arrives in a time-slot is $\lambda$.
+In this section, we assume that the request arrival process is Bernoulli\footnote{The motivation for this assumption is that the probabilistic analysis shows that the arrivals in certain arrival-type processes (i.e., users' arrival to a bank in each second, and job arrivals to the server at each time slot) are independent random variables, which can be modeled as independent Bernoulli trials \cite{bertsekas2008introduction, gallager2013stochastic}.
+In addition, the Bernoulli arrival process is actually a discrete-time analog of the Poisson arrival process, which is widely used in modeling the arrival process in real life \cite{bertsekas2008introduction, gallager2013stochastic, harchol2013performance}.
+Therefore, it also makes sense to model the arrival process in the discrete-time system as a Bernoulli process.
+This assumption is also widely adopted in recent AoI-related work \cite{akar2021discrete,tripathi2017age,tripathi2019age,kosta2021age}.} with rate $\lambda \in (0,1)$, denoted by Bernoulli($\lambda$), i.e., the probability that a request arrives in a time-slot is $\lambda$.
 Then, we reformulate Problem~\eqref{eq:optformula3} as a discrete-time MDP and show that there exists a stationary threshold-based policy that solves the Bellman equation of the considered MDP and is thus optimal among all online policies.